 You can add new event types and update existing event types by configuring eventtypes.conf.
 There are a few default event types defined in

 $SPLUNK_HOME/etc/system/default/eventtypes.conf.
-Any event types you create through Splunk Web are automatically added to
+The Splunk software adds any event types you create through Splunk Web to

 Important event type definition restrictions

 You cannot base an event type on a search that: